This is some hopefully useful information about the local 'hood. If there is a star (*) next to an item,

 ..More / Less..

-It was noted as "fashionable" and "up-and-coming" from the 1990s and since then it has attracted many designer
+The street was noted as "fashionable" and "up-and-coming" from the 1990s and since then it has attracted many designer

 label outlets as well as independent and chain retailers.
 Westbourne Grove and Ledbury Road include expensive retail sections.